How to Use

 4. Post the PR link/identifier.

-- Obey all `globs`, `filters`, and `actions.suggest` defined in `graphite_linear_workflow` and other fetched rules.
+- Obey all globs, filters, and actions.suggest defined in graphite_linear_workflow.

 - Stage only the files permitted by the rules.